Guo-Yunzhe/Adversarial_Learning_Paper/README.md

 ## Survey

 * Adversarial Examples: Attacks and Defenses for Deep Learning, 2018, [ [paper](https://arxiv.org/abs/1712.07107)  ],
-* Towards the Science of Security and Privacy in Machine Learning, Patrick McDaniel [cyw to read]
+* Towards the Science of Security and Privacy in Machine Learning, Patrick McDaniel
 * Threat of Adversarial Attacks on Deep Learning in Computer Vision: A Survey ,  , 2018 ,CoRR, [ [paper](https://arxiv.org/abs/1801.00553) ]
+* **Speech Recognition System:**     Adversarial Examples for Automatic Speech Recognition : Attacks and Countermeasures

 ## Attacks